 - Halifax Building Society

-The Friends of The Forum fundraising team are continuing to hold events to support ALL the Forums’ activities for adults and children, supported by Stuart Cloke, a local fundraiser who has helped support many charities over the years.
+The Friends of The Forum fundraising team are continuing to hold events to support ALL the Forums’ activities for adults and children.

 We would not be able to run these events without your support and generosity so we owe you all a big thank you.